elugens/hello-javascript/docs/general-javascript-questions/error-handling/custom-errors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If, it is necessary to extend beyond a primary child class that has already extended the built-in Error Object.
-You must inherit/extend from the child class to have access to the base class.
+  <div><strong>Interview Response:</strong> If it is necessary to extend beyond a primary child class that has already extended the built-in Error Object.
+It would be best to inherit/extend from the child class to access the base class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Extending beyond the initial base/child inheritance<br /><br />